surajsureshkumar/masters-big-data/README.md

 Cleans and transforms specific fields in the dataset (e.g., removing prefixes from IDs).
 Prepares the data for further analysis.

+The find_functional_dep.py in the Finding Functional Dependencies directory, identifies functional dependencies between attributes within the dataset.
+It analyzes the dataset to find column combinations that can uniquely identify other columns, helping to understand the relationships within the data.

 ### The script in Pre-Processing performs the following tasks:

 - `title()`: Merges the `title.basics.tsv.gz` and `title.ratings.tsv.gz` files to prepare a combined dataset with movie information and ratings, saving the result as `title.csv`.